liehendr/xadf/README.md

 **--xadf-repo**
 : Essentially an alias for: `xadf remote set-url origin git@gitlab.com:heno72/xadf.git`.
-If you want to use your own git clone url, supply with `--set-origin-url/-s URL`
+If you want to use your own git clone url, supply with `--set-origin-url/-o URL`.

 **--heno**
-: *REMOVED* since `xadf version v1.16.20230227.2312+optimize_mkdir`.
-Configures upstream link, essentially an alias for `xadf remote set-url origin git@gitlab.com:heno72/xadf.git` (for my personal needs, don't do that if you don't have write access there!
-If so desired, you can change the option or the url to your own).
+: *REPLACED* with `--xadf-repo` since `xadf version v1.16.20230227.2312+optimize_mkdir`.
+Configures git upstream link, essentially an alias for `xadf remote set-url origin git@gitlab.com:heno72/xadf.git`.

+**-h / --help**
+: prints help and exit.

+**--usage**
+: Display usage examples and then exit.

 **-v / --version**
 : prints version and exit

-**-h / --help**
-: prints help and exit

 Installation-specific options:

+**--custom-install**
+: Configure xadf to load from a non-xadf bare git repository.
+You can specify custom git directory with `--seat DIR` option.
+This is very useful if you already managed your dotfiles with bare git and alias method.
+Note that without `--seat DIR` option, the default git repository is `~/xadf` anyway, so you may need to specify your dotfiles git directory.

+**--minimal-install**
+: Install only core xadf files (honors `--branch/b BRANCH` option).
+BRANCH here is the branch of this repository.
+If BRANCH is not set, it defaults to this repository's branch 'trunk'.
+This is also useful if you want to set up your own bare git repository, or if you already have a bare git repository set up.

 **-i / --install**
 : function as an installer, and perform installation of xadf into user's `$HOME`, and building `xadfrc`.
 By default, configure xadf git directory in `$HOME/xadf`